 This project has been supported using public funding by Arts Council England and the Bliss Trust, Quarterhouse Folkestone and UCA.

-The performance is part of a practical presentation about work that is taking place in creativity and dementia with presentations by Bright Shadow, Edith Tankus (The Archivists), Living Words, Sidney de Haan Research Centre and local support group the Sunshiners
+The performance was part of a practical presentation about work that is taking place in creativity and dementia with presentations by Bright Shadow, Edith Tankus (The Archivists), Living Words, Sidney de Haan Research Centre and local support group the Sunshiners.

 Anna founded the Montrose Composers' Club in September 2015 with local composers Aidan Shepherd, Ian Fleming, Matthew Brown and Phil Self.
 The collective's debut concert 'MCCI' took place on the 12th February 2016 at The Brewery Tap gallery space, Folkestone, Kent.
 It contained premieres of seven new pieces and was part of the 'Profound Sound' festival, a weekend of new music and sound art (co-curated by Folkestone Quarterhouse and Folkestone Fringe).
 To find out more about what the MCC are up to please visit their website.